equwal/clic/README.md

 - x : quit shell mode
 - q : quit shell mode

+In addition to the previous keybinding, a different layout coexist, using the numpad to use clic with only one hand :

+- "a number" : follow the link "number
+- / : previous page
+- * : reload the page
+- - : display bookmarks
+- + : add to bookmark
+- . : quit

 ## Non shell-mode ##

 ### Fetch a page